nyaupane-netra/FiskBook/README.md

 Future Implementation

-- Allow users to bookmark the post.
+-Allow users to bookmark the post.

 -Use machine learning to provide personalized opportunity recommendations based on a user's profile, interests, and past interactions.